blocto/fcl-demo/README.md

 - **UserInfo**: Subscribes to `fcl.currentUser()` and shows the connected user account information
 - **SendTransaction**: Sends a simple transaction to Flow.
 This requires the signatures from the connected user

-## Switch to Testnet
+## Switch to Testnet (devnet-9)
-Optionally, you can use Flow testnet instead of local emulator.
-To do so, you only have to update the FCL config inside `./src/App.js`:
+You can also test on Flow testnet instead of local emulator.
+To do so, simply update the FCL config inside `./src/App.js`:
 ```
 fcl.config()
   .put("accessNode.api", "https://access-testnet.onflow.org")
   .put("challenge.handshake", "https://flow-wallet-staging.blocto.app/authn")
 ```
-This will use a testnet access node instead of local emulator, and *Blocto devnet wallet* instead of local dev-wallet.
+This will use a testnet access node instead of local emulator, and *Blocto testnet wallet* instead of local dev-wallet.

 ## Contact
 If you encounter any questions while trying out Flow, please go to [Flow Discord Server](https://discord.gg/SEJtd32), where you can find other developers to help you out.